E-discovery – Electronic Discovery Services & Solutions

 First and foremost, the eDiscovery procedure is intended for collecting information from digital sources – Electronically Stored Information (ESI) – cell phones, computers, servers, backups, cloud storage and the like.
 However, eDiscovery also enables the digitization of standard paperwork by scanning and decoding the text to allow for searches by keywords or terms in order to find relevant information.

-Forensic cloning can be performed both on the client site and at the Force Majeure labs.
+Forensic cloning and eDiscovery can be performed both on-premise and at the Force Majeure labs.

 - Identification and Preliminary planning: locating, classifying the required information and data mapping.

-- Collection – collection of information in a structured and documented way from the end devices (computers, cellular phones), information collection from cloud services, including: email services, Dropbox, Customer Relationship Management (CRM) systems, financial management system, Enterprise Resource Planning (ERP) systems etc.
+- Collection – כorensic clones and data collection of information in a structured and documented way from the end devices (NAS, end-points, mobile phones), information collection from cloud services, including: email services, Dropbox, Customer Relationship Management (CRM) systems, financial management system, Enterprise Resource Planning (ERP) systems etc.

 - Processing – computerized information and indexing using common forensic data recovery tools that meet the legal standard in digital forensics, running OCR (Optical Character Recognition) tools for converting information from scanned files into “readable” formats for a computer which will allow for targeted searches and file carving (a process of file recovery).